 If you can tolerate dried apricots or mango without a headache– two foods rich in added sulfites – you probably will not react to sulfites in wine.

-It is also important not to assume that a headache following a glass of wine is due to sulfites.
-It may actually be because of total alcohol consumed, histamine, tannins, or a sensitivity to the yeast or alcohol itself in the wine (8).
+Also, a headache following a glass of wine is not always due to sulfites.
+It may be caused by total alcohol consumed, histamine, tannins, or a sensitivity to the yeast or alcohol itself in the wine (8).

 Alcohol Content

-The wines offered by The Dry Farm Wine Company.
-All have an alcohol content under 12.5 % l (12).
+The wines offered by The Dry Farm Wine Company all have an alcohol content under 12.5 % (12).

 Paleo Friendly?
 What about Keto?

 If someone wants to drink wine but follows a ketogenic diet, the Dry Farm Wine Company is marketing to them.
-They source low sugar wines, but it is important to note that all dry-farmed wines, in general, may not be keto-friendly.
+They source low-sugar wines.

-While the definition of paleo depends on who you ask, wine is approved on a paleo diet for most.
-Most folks following a paleo diet aim to avoid additives in their foods and drinks; that makes an additive-free wine a good fit.
+While the definition of paleo depends on who you ask, wine is approved on most versions of the diet.
+Most people following a paleo diet aim to avoid additives in their foods and drinks, making additive-free wine a good fit.

 Where To Buy Dry Farm Wines